robillardstudio/c-climate-public/README.md

 *Runs on each raspberry of the network, i.e. 32 units (pi zero)*

-For every cycle of the scenario (cf Scenario), each unit receives and classifies 28 tweets.
+For every cycle of the scenario (cf Scenario), each unit receives and classifies 28 new tweets.
 There are 18 labels ranging from 0 to 17.

 Warning: the text below is clearly identified in the realm of cognitive sciences as known misleading claims about climate change.
 It should be recalled here that **97% of climate experts agree humans are causing global warming.**